Rightpoint/RZAssert/README.md

 ## Installation

-RZDesignable is available through [CocoaPods](http://cocoapods.org).
+RZAssert is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod RZAssert, '~> 0.1'